prosodylab/prosobeast-annotation-tool/README.md

 pip install -r requirements.txt  # install dependencies
 ```

+In order to use the integrated data spread calculation tool (see [Intonation Contour Distribution](README.md#intonation-contour-distribution)) you need to additionally install:
-You need to have [scikit-learn](https://scikit-learn.org/stable/) installed to calculate the PCA and t-SNE spreads (see [Intonation Contour Distribution](README.md#intonation-contour-distribution)),
+- [scikit-learn](https://scikit-learn.org/stable/) - to calculate the PCA and t-SNE spreads:
-You can install it via:
 ```
 pip install scikit-learn
 ```
-In addition you need [PyTorch](https://pytorch.org/) for the VAE model training.
+- [PyTorch](https://pytorch.org/) for the VAE model training via:
-To have it run on your GPU you also need CUDA and cudnn on your system.
-PyTorch can bee installed via:
 ```
 pip install pytorch
 ```
-However, it is recommended to find the version appropriate to your CUDA version through the PyTorch website.
+To have it run on your GPU you also need CUDA and `cudnn` on your system.
+It is highly recommended to install the PyTorch version appropriate to your CUDA version through their website!

 3. Setup and run Flask on localhost: